This information is for anyone who wants to know more about cognitive behavioural therapy (CBT).

-It discusses how it works, why it is used, its effects, its side-effects, and alternative treatments.
+It looks at how CBT works, why it's used, its effects, its side-effects, and alternative treatments.

 If you have questions about any medical matter, you should consult your doctor or other professional healthcare provider without delay.

 If you think you are experiencing any medical condition you should seek immediate medical attention from a doctor or other professional healthcare provider.